puddly/zha-device-handlers/README.md

 # Testing new quirks

-New quirks and changes to existing quirks can be run as "custom quirks".
+New quirks and changes to existing quirks can be installed as "custom quirks".
 If you are using Supervised Home Assistant, read the [Advanced Configuration](https://www.home-assistant.io/getting-started/configuration/) for a few ways to gain access to the `/config/` folder and the `configuration.yaml` file.

 Create the following entry under the `zha` key in your `configuration.yaml` file: